Optimal Stopping with a Predicted Prior: Bi-criteria Algorithms

-\begin{example}[Gilbert-Mosteller algorithm~\cite{gilbertRecognizingMaximumSequence}, continuous-time variant] Gilbert and Mosteller calculated the optimal thresholds for \MaxProb through backward induction with a correct prior, i.e., $\prior = F$.
-Their algorithm achieves a competitive ratio of approximately $0.580$, with the following analytical form due to \citet{samuels1982}: \footnote{ The competitive ratio presented in \citet{samuels1982} is $\ee^{-\constint}+(\ee^\constint - \constint - 1)\int_1^\infty \frac{\ee^{-\constint x}}{x}\dd x$ (fixing a typographical negative sign before the second term), which equals our expression through transformations. }
+\begin{example}[Gilbert-Mosteller algorithm~\cite{gilbertRecognizingMaximumSequence}, continuous-time variant] With a correct prior $\prior = F$, the optimal algorithm for the \MaxProb objective takes the bi-criteria form according to backward induction.
+In this setting, Gilbert and Mosteller calculated the optimal thresholds in the discrete-time model.
+Their algorithm achieves a competitive ratio of approximately $0.580$, with the following analytical form due to \citet{samuels1982}:\footnote{ The competitive ratio presented in \citet{samuels1982} is $\ee^{-\constint}+(\ee^\constint - \constint - 1)\int_1^\infty \frac{\ee^{-\constint x}}{x}\dd x$ (fixing a typographical negative sign before the second term), which equals our expression through transformations. }

 where $\constint \approx 0.804$ is the solution to $\sum_{k=1}^{\infty} \frac{\constint^k}{k!k} = 1$.